 - Noise pattern visible at ISO 3200

-- No on-board GPS, but that’s easy to overcome
+- No on-board GPS, but that lack of a perk is easy to overcome

-- I don’t take much video, but video button very difficult to engage
+- I don’t take much video, but that video button is very difficult to engage

 As I write this, I’ve had the X70 for 5 months, and I’ve “flipped the image number counter”.
 That means I’ve already snapped over 10-thousand exposures.
 Ultimately, the temptation to “go light” proved true, fulfilling my own prediction.
-My usage of the X70 versus 6D1 was 77%-23% in Austria in May 2018, and 42%-58% in the American Southwest in October 2018 with a big chunk of 6D1 shots with long-zoom glass of many animals at the Desert Museum in Tucson.
+My usage of the X70 versus 6D1 was 77%-23% in Austria in May 2018, and 42%-58% in the American Southwest in October 2018 with a significant number of 6D1 images of animals at the Desert Museum in Tucson.

-I’m not giving up on the Canon system yet, because of the glass I’ve assembled since 2009.
-But if I decide to switch, I would give the Fujifilm system serious consideration.
+I’m not giving up on the Canon system, because of the branded glass I’ve assembled since 2009.
+But if I decide to switch, I would seriously consider the Fujifilm system.

 X70, from Vienna to New Mexico